Frequently Asked Questions

-MeadowView is a community land trust development sponsored by the Big Sky Community Housing Trust.
-Funded in part by the Big Sky Resort Tax District, the project aims to provide affordable homeownership opportunities to year-round employees.
-This 52 unit development located off Little Coyote Road consists of 12 studios and 40 two-bedroom units, each with a heated garage.
+MeadowView is a community land trust development sponsored by Big Sky Community Housing Trust.
+Funded in part by Big Sky Resort Tax District, the project provides affordable homeownership opportunities to year-round employees.
+This 52-unit development located off Little Coyote Road consists of 12 studios and 40 two-bedroom units, each with a heated garage.
 Using the community land trust concept, the homes sell to eligible purchasers at a reduced rate and will maintain affordability in perpetuity through a deed restriction.

 Why buy at MeadowView?

 The community developed MeadowView Condominiums using a nonprofit land trust model.
 Under this model, homes sell at about 30-40% below market rate and are affordable to households living and working in Big Sky.
 In addition to their affordability, MeadowView units are well-designed, energy-efficient, and conveniently located near recreational activities and the bus route.

 Homes sell to qualifying households for a below-market rate with a deed restriction that limits the appreciation owners will receive at resale.
 When owners move, they must sell their home to a qualified household or to the community land trust at a predetermined affordable price.
 When locals purchase in MeadowView, they know the maximum appreciation percentage they may receive annually for the period that they own their home.
 This model allows households priced out of expensive housing markets to purchase, benefiting from limited appreciation and housing stability, while ensuring that the investment to create affordable housing remains in the community in perpetuity.

 Who can purchase these units?

 How do I become eligible to purchase a MeadowView?